The areas of the "Design" module

-Read how to access the "Design" module in the Portal Manager here.
+Read here how you can switch to the "Design" module in the Portal Manager.

-Information about how to create and edit layouts for your portal can be found here.
+You can find out how to create layouts for your portal and open them for editing here.

-If you have more than one layout open, you can use the tabs at the top of the workspace to switch between them.
+If you have several layouts open, you can switch between the layouts using the tab at the top of the workspace.

 The size of each area can be adjusted by dragging with the mouse.
 To do that, position the mouse at the edge of an area until the mouse pointer changes to a double-headed arrow.
-If there is not enough space in an area to display all of the elements, horizontal and/or vertical scroll bars will appear.
+If there is not enough space to display elements in an area, vertical or horizontal scroll bars are automatically displayed.

-In the "View" menu, you can select which tab should be displayed or hidden.
-If a tab is shown in its own window, you can also anchor it to the right or left of the workspace by dragging the title to the desired position with the mouse.
-If an entry has been created in History, the entry ID will be shown next to the name of the layout in the tab.
+Areas can be shown or hidden via the "View" main menu.
+If an area is displayed in its own window, you can anchor it again to the right or left of the workspace by dragging it to the desired position using the mouse by its title.
+If an entry has been created in the history, the ID of the entry is displayed on the tab in addition to the name of the layout.

 Layout